amritansh6/PromptScore/README.md

 # Prompt Score

 ## Overview
 This project offers a suite of tools designed for evaluating and fine-tuning LLama models in the context of prompt scoring.
 It features scripts for adding base prompts with constraints to a database, fine-tuning models, generating performance graphs, and performing detailed comparisons between models.
+The code requires API keys which can be added to the keys.py file.

 ## Getting Started